eoas-ubc/eoas_tlef/quantecon-example/README.md

 ### Building a Jupyter Book

-Run the following commands in your terminal:
+Run the following commands in your (Unix) terminal:

 ```
 cd quantecon-example
-jb build book/
+./build_website.sh
 ```

 ### Publishing this Jupyter Book